 You can get pregnant through oral sex– In all honesty I did brush this one off as a lapse in judgement by the NHS, until my friend from another university told me that his very concerned, 20 year old friend had asked the very same thing… Probably part and parcel of everybody’s fear of impregnating/ becoming pregnant and its terrifying consequences, embodied in the gym teacher in Mean Girls: ‘Don’t have sex, because you will get pregnant.
 And die.’
 Guess the ‘sex’ in the name could be misconstrued but a simple grasp of anatomy could probably tell you that your mouth can’t act as standby vagina.

-In all seriousness though, these naïve ideas do boil down to a lack of education, and can have serious repercussions: it is a widely-held belief in African cultures that having sex with a virgin will miraculously cure HIV.
+In all seriousness though, these naïve ideas do boil down to a lack of education, and can have serious repercussions.
 Misguidance in sexual practices is something that has been quelled fairly quickly for the most part in Britain.
 This is the case, thanks to unsuitable-at-dinnertime television programmes such as Embarrassing Bodies and The Sex Education Show.
 And whilst we look back at our sexual misconceptions and fumbles in our awkward teen years as if these acts were crimes against sexuality, committed by lesser, more embarrassing shadows of ourselves, really we should be glad that we’ve learnt and are no longer those kids whose lives would give the entire American Pie series (yes, every single film) a run for its money in the sexually awkward stakes.